-GCS administers the TerraNova to all first through eighth grade students.
-This test is administered the last week of April every academic year and results are available during the summer.
-Conferencing about these tests may be scheduled during the summer months, with the Assistant Head of School or Head of School
+GCS administers the MAP assessment to all first through eighth grade students.
+This test is administered three times a year, Fall, Winter and Spring.
+Results will be make available within two weeks after the last day of testing.
+Conferencing about these tests may be scheduled at any time with the Assistant Head of School or Head of School